Wil reviews the Merida eOne-Sixty

 This is the first time we’ve seen any motor brand get close to the tuning potential that Specialized offers via its Mission Control app.
 Shimano’s E-TUBE app is still kinda clunky, and there are a few do-nots that you’ll need to be aware of when attempting to pair your smartphone with the bike.
 But the option to adjust those parameters is still very welcome.

 For me being on the lighter side, I’ve found Merida’s default Trail mode to feel a little too perky during the initial pickup and at the upper end of the power band.
-I’ve since dropped both the Assistance Character and Assistance Start settings down a notch, which made a noticeable difference.
+I’ve since dropped both the Assistance Character setting down a notch, which made an appreciable difference.
 As well as feeling more natural for my pedalling inputs, in theory, the reduced motor strain should result in better overall range from the battery too.
 There appears to be a wide scope for the tuning range, so I’m keen to spend more time messing around with these settings, and see how I can further improve both the on-trail performance and total mileage.

 No, the numbers aren’t as boundary-pushing as some other bikes in this space, but I’ve never felt like I’ve been held back by the eOne-Sixty.
-It could be longer and slacker, and a 44mm fork offset would provide more damping to the steering at higher speeds.
-But those changes would surely make the steering feel heavier and less involving for the pilot.
-And the reality is that the overall weight, sticky tyres and supple suspension provide a heap of stability as it is, making the overall package feel well balanced and approachable for a wide-range of riders.
+Sure it could be longer and slacker, and a 44mm fork offset would provide more damping to the steering at higher speeds.
+But those changes would make the steering feel heavier and less involving for the pilot.
+And the reality is that the overall weight, sticky tyres and supple suspension provide a heap of stability as it is, making the overall package feel supremely well balanced and accessible for a wide-range of riders and trail types.

 Merida has again done a bang-up job putting together a very desirable spec list for the eOne-Sixty 9000, which includes the excellent DoubleDown tyre combo and the smooth, adjustable Fox suspension.
 I’ve no complaints from the Shimano XT groupset, and props to Merida for fitting full 203mm rotors front and rear for the 4-piston callipers to clamp onto.
 Masses of power, great feel and simple to bleed too.